 Specifies EDI, the Line Text Editor, an interactive, line-oriented editor used to create and maintain text and source files.
-See Chapter 2 of the $\frac{RSX-11M/M-PLUS}{M}$ Utilities $\frac{Manual}{M}$ for more information on EDI.
+See the RSX-llM/M-PLUS Utilities Manual for more information on EDI.

 /USING:yyy

 Specifies that an editor not supplied by DIGITAL is being used, where yyy is the installed name of the editor.